 - Keep It Up: Students must keep a beach ball from hitting the ground.
 Add two or three balls to make it even more fun

 - Human Knot Project: Class forms small circles of 8-10 people.
-Each student will put their left hand into the circle and grab a hand of another student.
+Each student will put their left hand into the circle and grab the hand of another student.
 Then, they do the same with their right hand.
 Without letting go, they have to work together to untie the knot.

 Brain breaks are beginning to sound like a no-brainer, am I right?
 I’ve taken at least three while writing this post.